Gordon and Koppel Field

-The ballfield was located on a block bound by The Paseo (east, left field?); 47th Street (north, third base?) (approximates Emanual Cleaver II Boulevard); Tracy Avenue (west, first base?); and Brush Creek (south, right field?).
-The diamond is thought (by Marc Okkonen) to have been in the northwest corner of the block, but there is room for some doubt, hence the question marks.
-Documentary evidence is scanty.
-The one known photo of the interior (see external links) appears to show The Paseo bridge behind third base, which would suggest the diamond would have been in the northeast corner.
+The ballfield was located on a block bound by Lydia Avenue and The Paseo (east, left field); 47th Street (north, third base) (approximates Emanuel Cleaver II Boulevard); Tracy Avenue (west, first base); and Brush Creek (south, right field).

-The field was subject to flooding from the nearby Brush Creek, which occasionally wrought havoc with the games.
+The field was subject to flooding from Brush Creek, which occasionally wrought havoc with the games.
 After the Federal experiment, the site was soon abandoned.
-The last city directory entry for Gordon & Koppel Stadium is in the 1917 edition.
-The land once occupied by the ballpark is now a public park called Kiely Park, which also contains a few commercial businesses, primarily restaurants.
+In the summer of 1917, the ballpark site was sold for development.[Kansas City Times, June 5, 1917, p.4] The land once occupied by the ballpark is now a public park called Kiely Park, which also contains a few commercial businesses, primarily restaurants.